AfvanMoopen/Family-Gift/README.md

 posenet with tensorflow or Real-Time-Voice-Cloning for voice modification.

-Technologies I used
+Technologies

+TensorFlow
+Mobilenetpose
+modelvoice
+modelAudioSpeech
-TensorFlowMobilenetpose modelvoice modelAudioSpeech SynthesizeUI
+SynthesizeUI